phalcon-orphanage/docs/docs/en/db-models-cache.md

 ## Caching Resultsets
 A well established technique to avoid continuously accessing the database, is to cache resultsets that don't change frequently, using a system with faster access (usually memory).

 When `Phalcon\Mvc\Model` requires a service to cache resultsets, it will request it from the Dependency Injection Container.
-The service name is called 'modelsCache'.
+The service name is called `modelsCache`.
 Phalcon offers a [cache](/en/[[version]]/cache) component that can store any kind of data.
 We will now see how we can integrate it with our Models.

 First, we will need to register the cache component as a service in the DI container.
 ```php